-- You cannot be related to each other as Grandparent, Parent, Child, Sibling, or Grandchild.
-PLEASE NOTE: This type of prohibition for immediate family members is true across Canada.
+- You cannot be related to each other as grandparents, parents, children, siblings, or Grandchild.
+PLEASE NOTE: This prohibition for immediate family members is true across Canada.

-- If you are between 16 or 17 years old, you must have your parent’s or guardian’s approval.
+- If you are between 16 and 17 years old, you must have your parent’s or guardian’s approval.

 - You must have valid personal identification that:

-- Must be the original document and not a copy
+- It must be the original document and not a copy

 - Must still be valid (have not expired)

 - Must have been issued by a provincial/territorial government or the federal government of Canada OR by a state, provincial, or national government (for example, California or India)

 - Must contain: your photo; your first and last name; a unique identification number

 - You must be:

 - Never Married (no proof needed – CANADA DOES NOT HAVE A REGISTRAR THAT RECORDS PEOPLE’S MARRIAGE STATUS UNLIKE MANY OTHER COUNTRIES)